isaacaudet/isaacaudet.github.io/README.md

 ## Overview

 This blog is built with [Jekyll](https://jekyllrb.com/), a static site generator, and hosted on [GitHub Pages](https://pages.github.com/).
+It features a clean, elegant design with a focus on typography and readability, inspired by sites like Gwern.net.

+## Features

+- **Elegant Typography**: Carefully crafted typography using Inter, Merriweather, and JetBrains Mono fonts
+- **Dark Mode**: Automatic dark mode based on system preferences with manual toggle
+- **Responsive Design**: Looks great on all devices from mobile to desktop
+- **Reading Progress Bar**: Visual indicator of reading progress
+- **Table of Contents**: Automatically generated for posts
+- **Sidenotes**: Support for sidenotes in posts (similar to footnotes but visible inline)
+- **Reading Time Estimate**: Automatically calculated based on word count
+- **Social Sharing**: Easy sharing of posts to Twitter, LinkedIn, and via email
+- **Categories & Tags**: Organized content with category and tag pages
+- **Animations**: Subtle animations for a more engaging experience
+- **SEO Optimized**: Built-in SEO tag support

 ## Local Development